more generally, then please get in touch with us with the following details:

 9. The right to object to processing.
 You have the right to object to certain types of processing, including processing for direct marketing and profiling based on your personal situation.

-UserTribe is the data controller for this personal data and will as a starting point not disclose your personal data to a third party, unless to service providers and joint data controllers, who undertakes work on behalf of or with UserTribe.
-This includes the sharing of participant videos recorded during studies to Clients along with first name and job title or company in order to fulfill our contract with the Client.
+UserTribe is a joint data controller together with the Client for this personal data and will as a starting point not disclose your personal data to a third party unless to service providers, who undertake work on behalf of or with UserTribe.
+This includes the sharing of participant videos recorded during studies to Clients along with first name and job title or company in order to fulfil our contract with the Client.
+UserTribe may disclose your personal information to the Client, who UserTribe works on behalf of or with.
+This will always only include information necessary for the Client to undertake the required work and can include the sharing of participant first name, last name, address, phone number and email address.

 Our customer relationship management, marketing and accounting systems for all our businesses are either EU-based or hosted by companies participating in the EU-US Privacy Shield Framework.